Exploring Natural Heritage

 - Great Smoky Mountains National Park - a half million+ acre park renowned for its biodiversity, old growth forests, historic farm sites, and abundant recreation opportunities.

-- Carl Sandburg Home - a 264-acre farm in Flat Rock which was home to the esteemed author and poet.
+- Carl Sandburg Home National Historic Site - a 264-acre farm in Flat Rock which was home to the esteemed author and poet.

 - Overmountain Victory National Historic Trail - a 330-mile driving trail which commemorates the marching route of citizen militia to the pivotal Battle of King's Mountain during the Revolutionary War.